 SET-AUTOCOMMIT - Turn on or off autocommit for a database.
-Function result The previous autocommit value for database.
+Function set-autocommit value &key database => result value A Boolean specifying the desired autocommit behaviour for database.

-${\tt database} \quad A \ {\tt database} \ object. \ This \ will \ default \ to \ the \ value \ of \ default-database.$
+database A database object.
+This will default to the value of default-database.